ivanrwolf/NoC/README.md

 Change directory to the NoC folder:
  >cd ./NoC

+Download Weka version 3.8.5 (https://waikato.github.io/weka-wiki/downloading_weka/) and paste it in NoC folder.
+Alternatively you can edit NoC.sh and add the path to the "weka.jar" file manually.

 In order to provide a easy setup please use conda or miniconda.
 Install instruction for conda https://docs.anaconda.com/anaconda/install/index.html.